Zulqarnain-cc34/dotfiles/README.md

 using rofi as a custom launcher,ssh launcher and search engine.
 Lots of more scripts to integrate rofi with [twitch](https://github.com/indeedwatson/rofi-twitch), [youtube](https://github.com/pystardust/ytfzf), [surfraw](https://github.com/gotbletu/dotfiles_v2/tree/master/normal_user/rofi/.config/rofi/launchers) ,[wifi-menu](https://github.com/zbaylin/rofi-wifi-menu) ,[rofi-spotlight](https://github.com/manilarome/rofi-spotlight) and [others](https://github.com/gotbletu/dotfiles_v2/tree/master/normal_user/rofi/.config/rofi/launchers).
 Using rofi bangs script to manage all in one menu.
 Themes have been used from [rofi-themes](https://github.com/davatorium/rofi-themes.git) and [rofi-collection](https://github.com/Murzchnvok/rofi-collection) .

 ### Newsboat
+Configuration has features

+- Vim like key bindings
+- integrated with `urlportal.sh` script to open url appropriately according to their extension.

 ### NeoMutt